joekrinke15/blog/_posts/2020-09-01-EulerProject.md

         s (int): An integer corresponding to the number of sides on each die. n (int): The integer number of total dice.
     Returns:
-        (float) : The probability of the sum k occuring gievn n dice with s sides.
+        (float) : The probability of the sum k occuring given n dice with s sides.
 """
     prob = 0
     possible_vals = math.pow(s,n)